OsgiliathEnterprise/jhipster-side-by-side-sample/3 - Backend customization.md

 ```

 Extends the current generated codebase with your own service, controllers, tests, etc. in the package you created.
 For example, see the `com/mycompany/sidebysidesample/service`. contribution.

+### How to compose the backend

+To compose the backend, you can create a new package and implement your own services, controllers, etc., without modifying the generated code.
+This is useful if you want to add new features or override existing functionality.
+Just inject the generated services into your custom services and override the methods you want to change.
+For example, you can create a new service that extends the generated service and overrides the methods you want to change.
+See EmployeeWithDepartementService in the `com/mycompany/sidebysidesample/service` package for an example of how to compose the backend.

+### By Extension

+You can extend the generated code by creating a new class that extends the generated class.
+For example, if you have a generated service `com.example.project.gen.MyService`, you can create a new class `com.example.project.custom.MyCustomService` that extends it. inorder to avoid injection issues, you can use the `@Primary` annotation to indicate that this is the primary bean to be used when injecting the service.
+See EmployeeServiceExtension in the `com/mycompany/sidebysidesample/service` package for an example of how to extend the generated service.